Biographical Stories

 Abigail and the Widow Mary

 Mr. Trimming has created several very engaging stories about some of Jesus' most beloved miracles told from the point of view of children.
 These stories fall into the category of historical fiction.
 In other words, they are based on real events, but include some fictitious characters and dialogue.
-This technique allows us to see the story from a different point of view (in these stories, it is from a child's point of view) and more fully understand the story because of historical details such as customs and ettiquette of the day.
+This technique allows us to see the story from a different point of view (in these stories, it is from a child's point of view) and more fully understand the story because of historical details such as customs and etiquette of the day.